Children, Cities, & Climate Action Lab

 Challenge

-Cities: Over half the world’s population lives in cities and the urbanization trend is not slowing down, particularly in Africa.
+Cities: Over half the world’s population lives in cities and the urbanization trend is not slowing down, particularly across Africa.
 The energy requirements of cities are a major driver of the climate crisis, producing an estimated 70% of global carbon emissions, and of a health crisis for urban residents.
+At the same time, many city residents are exposed daily to harmful air pollution and extreme heat, especially in low- and middle-income countries where infrastructure and services are limited.
+These overlapping risks make cities a critical front line for both climate action and public health.
 Air pollution, primarily from fossil fuel-dependent transport and industry, is linked to over 1 million deaths annually on the African continent alone.
 Air pollution is now the second leading cause of death in Africa, after HIV/AIDS.

 A participant from CCC Action Lab in Nairobi shares his vision for a future city